 - Small servings – think about how much you are about to take and then halve it!
 You can always come back for seconds IF YOU ARE STILL HUNGRY LATER!

 - Be realistic.
-Don’t deprive yourself of indulgences entirely or you will feel miserable (even if only at subconscious level) and be more likely to “blow it”.
+Don’t deprive yourself of indulgences entirely or you will feel miserable (even if only at subconscious level) and that increases the possibility of “blowing it”.

 - Allow yourself a taste of whatever you really desire but make a conscious decision to really taste the food, savour the flavour and texture and enjoy EVERY mouthful.
 If you are no longer enjoying it then stop eating.

 - Don’t over-cater.
 That way you’ll minimise the amount of food left over.
 Good food is abundant and readily available in this country so there is no need to overstock the pantry and fridge for “emergencies”.
 Again, this reduces temptation.

 - Freeze leftovers or give people food plates to take with them.
 You don’t need extra temptation left around after the fun has finished.
 By the same token, politely refuse any leftovers a host offers to send you home with.
 (Yes, I know I’ve just contradicted myself).

 - Have something healthy and protein-rich before you go to a function.
 This will make you more able to resist unnecessary temptation.